-New mosquito control service customers can get their first treatment starting at only $30, while current customers who sign up for annual service get one free mosquito treatment.
+New mosquito control service customers can get their first treatment at a low price, while current customers who sign up for annual service get one free mosquito treatment.
 Learn more about these great offers on our mosquito control service, then contact us to schedule your free inspection.

 Ready for expert pest control?
 Find a Turner Pest Control location near you.